Klimov RD-33: RD-33

+A legacy RD-33 engine being preserved in Germany.

 Baseline model developed in 1976 to power the MiG-29.

 Development work started in 1968 at the Klimov Design Bureau, led by Sergey Isotov.
 The first few engines for the 9.01 MiG-29 prototype were equipped with a longer nozzle, without the double wall design, which is featured on the current RD-33 and RD-33MK models.
 This design had an extra controllable section after the critical cross section in the Laval type nozzle.
 The reason was the control of the jet blast contour at high altitude, low ambient air pressure, where the exhaust gases over expanding after the exhaust section.
 Right after the first few example and the first few MiG-29 prototype models, this difficult control system was removed, due to the operational altitude limit of the upcoming fighter.
 The first few series of the basic RD-33 version had some issue with the oil system, where a leakage caused a series of problems for the test pilots, because the oil leakage generated toxic particles in the air conditioning system.
 After the production line was going, these kinds of teething problems were solved.
 The only disadvantage was a low service life, and heavy smoke, which was fixed only in the later models.